project-chip/connectedhomeip/examples/chef/README.md

 ### zzz_generated

-To eliminate a dependnecy on ZAP in CI jobs, all chef examples found in `examples/chef/devices` must have their output from the ZAP tool cached in `examples/chef/zzz_generated`.
+To eliminate a dependency on ZAP in CI jobs, all chef examples found in `examples/chef/devices` must have their output from the ZAP tool cached in `examples/chef/zzz_generated`.